simioyin222/PROGRESS/README.md

 ## 5:01 pm cst (3:01 pst) done organziaing frontend data from linkdein
 ## 5:05 pm cst (3:05 pst) starting search for ui/ux alumni from epicodus 233 results starting noew to quickly scan and see data i can take from it
 ## 5:25 pm cst (3:25 pst) Finshed search or ui/ux now organziing it
+## 6:37 pm cst (4:37 pst) finished organziing all info now putting it into chat gpt for better bulleted and aligned points from these based on my profile already